The Dehn function of SL(n;Z): Reducing to diagonal blocks

 The map $\bar{f}$ sends the boundary of the center triangle to a curve of length at most 3, so we can use Rem.~\ref{rem:boundedFill} to extend $\bar{f}$ to its interior.
 The map $\bar{f}$ sends the boundary of each trapezoid to a curve of the form

-Lemma~\ref{lem:lipXiConj} gives Lipschitz discs filling such curves.
-Each of these fillings has Lipschitz constant bounded independently of $w$, so the resulting map on the triangle also has Lipschitz constant bounded independently of $w$.
+Lemma~\ref{lem:lipPsiConj} gives Lipschitz discs filling such curves.
+Each of these fillings has Lipschitz constant bounded independently of $w$, so the resulting map on the triangle is a filling of $[w]_\cEH$ by a triangle of side length $\ellc(w)$ with Lipschitz constant bounded independently of $w$.
+By rescaling and mapping the triangle to $D^2$, we obtain a filling of $[w]_\cEH$ by the disc $D^2$ with Lipschitz constant of order $O(\ellc(w))$ as desired.

 \end{proof}